What is this study about?

 Risk of privacy being compromised (breach of confidentiality)

-May be other risks that are currently unknown
+Other risks that are currently unknown

 Frequently asked questions